-Sections 10.854(1)(e)2 and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not Pinecrest Preparatory Academy has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition(s) met.
-In connection with our audit, we determined that Pinecrest Preparatory Academy did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Section 10.854(1)(e)2, and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not Pinecrest Cove Academy has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition(s) met.
+In connection with our audit, we determined that Pinecrest Cove Academy did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Pinecrest Preparatory Academy.
-It is management's responsibility to monitor Pinecrest Preparatory Academy's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Pinecrest Cove Academy.
+It is management's responsibility to monitor Pinecrest Cove Academy's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.

-Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendation to improve financial management.
+In connection with our audit, we did not have such recommendations.